 - The Test editor opens in the entire Test Manager window, whereas the Step editor opens in a smaller panel that overlays the current window.

 - The Test editor is limited to dealing with steps in a test, whereas the Step editor can deal with steps in a test or batch.

 - The Test editor initially loads images at a larger size.

 - Navigation between steps is performed differently in the two editors.

 This article provides an overview of the Step editor, the Step editor interface and the operations that you perform from within the Step editor.

 Accessing the Step editor

-You can access the Step editor from either the Batch details view or the Batch steps view while viewing step thumbnails.
+You can access the Step editor from either the Batch details view or the Batch steps view of the Test results page while viewing step thumbnails.

 - Hover over a Step thumbnail.

 - Click the thumbnail or from the More options drop down menu click Open in the step editor.